 Before arrival, make sure to request a LU-Card.
 This is your university ID, library and copy card.
 You can request a LU-Card online by uploading a passport photo.

-Visit our student websites and read important information for new students, for example:
+On our student websites you can find important practical information for new students, for example:

 - where to find your schedule and study materials